TanayY/100DaysofMLCode/T-shirt Recommendation/Readme.md

     # we get the url of the apparel and download it
     response = requests.get(url)
     img = Image.open(BytesIO(response.content))
-    # we will display it in notebook
+    # we will display it
     plt.imshow(img)

 #plotting code to understand the algorithm's decision.